Visions — AMERICA AT 250

 Finding Common Ground

-A distinguished educator urges us to embrace historical study to recover our moral bearings.
-We should approach the past sympathetically, recognizing suffering with empathy and regret but focusing on the good — the basis of creativity, improvement, and hope.
+A distinguished educator urges us to embrace historical study to recover our moral bearings — focusing on creativity, improvement, and hope.

 People